 Misunderstanding of Job’s Trial Few Could Bear

+Why do afflictions befall a righteous man?
+Why good things happen to bad people and bad things to good people?
+These are the questions, the answering of which is made the theme of Job’s trial.
 In Job’s trial lies the important truth, that there is a suffering of the righteous which is not wrath, nor is it the love of God or a dispensation of that love itself, as some theologians teach that there are sufferings which are the result of God’s love.
 This is wrong.
 YHVH does not find pleasure and love in the suffering of His children.
+But the suffering of the righteous is meant to bring him/her to something which we will learn below, as we go through Job’s trial.

 The story of Job’s trial begins like that: Iyov (Job) was a righteous man from the land of Uts.
 He was wealthy and the greatest of all the people of the East.
 (Job 1:1-3) And the messengers came to present themselves before YHVH.
 And YHVH said to satan, “Have you considered My servant Iyov, that there is none like him on the earth, a perfect and straight man, one who fears Elohim and turns aside from evil?”
 And Satan answered, “Is Iyov fearing Elohim for nothing? … But strike all that he has, if he would not curse You to Your face!”
 Then YHVH permitted Satan to lay hands on all his possessions only not on his life.
-(Job 1:6-12)
+(Job 1:6-12) And on that day Iyov’s ten children died, robbers killed his servants and took all his possessions, but he said, “Naked I came from my mother’s womb, and naked I return there.
+YHVH has given, and YHVH has taken away.
+Blessed be the Name of YHVH.”
+(Job 1:21-22)

 An on another day YHVH said to satan, “Have you considered My servant Iyov, …?
 He still holds fast to his integrity, although you incited Me against him, to destroy him without cause.”
 But satan suggested that if he was allowed to lay hands on Iyov’s flesh, he would curse Him in His face.
 And YHVH said to satan, “Look, he is in your hand, only spare his life.”
-(Job 2:1-6)
+(Job 2:1-6) And satan struck Iyov with loathsome sores all over the body and he suffered a lot, but Iyov said, “Should we accept only good from Elohim, and not accept evil?” and he did not sin.
+(Job 2:7-10) And three of Iyov’s friends – Eliphaz, Bildad, and Tsophar – heard of all this evil and came to comfort him (Job 2:11), but Iyov cursed the day of his birth because of his suffering and wished that his life might be brought to an end.
+(Job 3:1-3) Job was known in Israel as a recognized righteous man, for Ezekiel and Ya’akov (Eze 14:14, Jam 5:11) wrote about him.
+But who were Iyov and his friends?

 Note: Job was as great-grandson of Esau, and he himself was the son of his father Zerach, one of the sons of Esau, so that he was the fifth from Avraham, as we follow his genealogy from Avraham: Avraham, Issac, Esau son of Isaac, Reuel son of Esau (Gen 36:10), Zerach son of Reuel (Gen 36:13), Job (who is Jobab) son of Zerach (Gen 36:33).

-There are also strong hints that Iyov, regarding his social status and wealth, was King Yovav (Jobab) in Gen_36:31-34 which would make him an Edomite.
-And also, Eliphaz Iyov’s friend (Job_2:11) was the son of Esav (that is Esau), as seen in Gen_36:9-12.
+There are also strong hints that Iyov, regarding his social status and wealth, was King Yovav (Jobab) in Gen 36:31-34 which would make him an Edomite.
+And also, Eliphaz Iyov’s friend (Job 2:11) was the son of Esav (that is Esau), as seen in Gen 36:9-12.
 This could mean that Iyov was a contemporary to Avraham and younger in age.
-Elihu was a Buzite of the family of Ram (Job_32:2), therefore, Elihu appears to be an Aramean Arab (for more information on this subject see the article “Who are the Arabs?“).
+Elihu was a Buzite of the family of Ram (Job 32:2), therefore, Elihu appears to be an Aramean Arab (for more information on this subject see the article “Who are the Arabs?“).

+So, Iyov was an Edomite (Gen 36:31-34) and Eliphaz was an Edomite, too, and father of the worst enemy of Israel, Amalek (Gen 36:9-12); Elihu was an Aramean Arab.
 A close textual analysis will show us that the four friends of Job had never used the name of YHVH in their speeches.
 The only times the Name appears in the text of the Book of Job is in the prologue and in the epilogue.
 YHVH did not reveal Himself by His Name, i.e. “I am YHVH Your Elohim”, as He has done so in the other scriptures, to any one of them in the Book of Job.
+Only twice is יהוה found in the mouth of Job (Job 1:21, Job 12:9), which is not to be wondered at, since the Name of the Creator is given almost exclusively to the Hebrew people.
+But with this exception, Job and his four friends everywhere call Him Eloah commonly translated as “God”.
+Keeping this in mind let us continue in our study.

-But, Job knew himself to be righteous and was justifying himself that he had not committed the sins of which his friends charged him.
+Then, we witness cycles of speeches in Job’s trial in which his friends believed that his extreme suffering resulted from an extreme sin, and should he confess this sin, he would be restored.
+But Job knew himself to be righteous and was justifying himself that he had not committed the sins of which his friends charged him.
 He argued that his friends were wrong in assuming that he had committed such a sin that deserved that suffering he could hardly bear.
 He even lamented as to why good things happened to bad people and bad things to good people only to make his friends launched another cycle of arguments with inconsiderate reasoning.
 At the end the three men ceased to answer Job, because for them he was righteous in his own eyes.
 (Job 32:1)

 Then, another friend of Job, who stayed silent all the time, emerged on the scene – Elihu (My God is He), but only to burn with anger against him, because in his eyes Job declared himself right rather than Elohim.
 (Job 32:2) Elihu accused Job of having considered himself clear, without transgression, and innocent, and of having complained that Eloah had found occasions against him and counted him as His enemy.
-“Look!, said Elihu, In this you are not right: pay attention, because Eloah is greater than man!”
-(Job 33:9-12)
+“Look! said Elihu, In this you are not right: pay attention, because Eloah is greater than man!”
+(Job 33:9-12) This is the principal trait of Job’s speeches which Elihu here emphasizes: Job‘s defense of his righteousness against YHVH’s justice.
+But, what Elihu brings in is that Eloah is too great for man to enter into a defense against such complaints against Him.
+And for this reason, Elihu assumed the role to speak for God Himself.

+One must listen very closely to discover the difference between the tone which Elihu takes and the tone in which Eliphaz, for instance, began his first speech.
 As we go through Elihu’s speech, we will notice that both, Eliphaz and Elihu, designate Job’s affliction as a chastisement, which will end gloriously, if he receives it without murmuring; but Eliphaz demands of him humiliation under the mighty hand of God; Elihu, on the contrary, makes this humiliation lighter to him, by setting over against his longing for God to answer him, that his affliction is already the answer of YHVH to him.

 Why have you defended against Him?
 Because He does not answer all His matters?
 For El does speak once, or twice – though one does not notice it (Job 33:13-14)

 Knowing himself to be right and still considering he is counted as an enemy by God, Job has frequently asked God as to why He treats him thus.
 He has longed for God’s answer to these questions and because God has veiled Himself in silence, he pleads his case against Him.
-This is what Elihu has in his mind in Job_33:13 when he asked the question: Because He does not answer all His matters?
+This is what Elihu has in his mind in Job 33:13 when he asked the question: Because He does not answer all His matters?
+Yet, YHVH does really speak with men, although not as Job desires.
+Elihu continues,

 in a dream, in a vision of the night, when deep sleep falls upon men, while slumbering on a bed, then He opens the ears of men, and seals their instruction, to turn man from his deed, and conceal pride from man.
 He keeps back his being from the pit, and his life from passing away by the sword.
 (Job 33:15-18)

+Elihu now describes the first manner in which Eloah speaks to man: He Himself comes in man’s deep sleep once or twice using dreams or visions, which come upon him, as a medium of revelation.
 What Elihu means is that by such dreams and visions, Eloah opens man’s subconsciousness while he is in a state of deep sleep and seals their admonitions to man, to restrain him from his deeds and pride that lead him to destruction.
+This is how YHVH speaks to man, by instructions and admonition in night dreams and visions in connection with this first way of speaking to man.
+But there is also another way YHVH can speak to man.

 And he is reproved with pain on his bed, and with unceasing distress in his bones, so that his life loathes bread, and his being desirable food.
 His flesh wastes away, and his bones which were not seen stick out.
 And his being draws near the pit, and his life to the destroyers.
 (Job 33:19-22)

-The destroying angels memitim (see also Psa_78:49 and 2Sa_24:16), are the angels who are commissioned by YHVH to afflict human beings and even to take lives.
-But, YHVH does not put us into trials to destroy us, nor does He test us more than what we can bear, because He also provides with the trial the way of escape.
+Another and severer way in which YHVH speaks to man is by His justice administered sometimes through painful affliction, hardship and even sickness, as we see this in Job’s trial.
+Man can be reproved with pain on his sickbed, so that even his soul at last gives in to the sickness, even to the moment of loathing desirable pleasures in order that he may come to the breaking point at which he may surrender his life to the destroying angels.
+The destroying angels memitim (see also Psa 78:49 and 2Sa 24:16), are the angels who are commissioned by YHVH to afflict human beings and even to take lives.
+But YHVH does not put us into trials to destroy us, nor does He test us more than what we can bear, because He also provides with the trial the way of escape.

 No trial has overtaken you except such as is common to man, and Elohim is faithful, who shall not allow you to be tried beyond what you are able, but with the trial shall also make the way of escape, enabling you to bear it.
 (1Co 10:13), says Apostle Shaul (Paul).

 YHVH is not only just but loving and merciful.
 He will lead man’s soul through trials and testing, but He will provide deliverance, as well.
+Elihu keeps on admonishing Job,

 If there is a messenger for him, a mediator, one among a thousand, to show man His straightness, then He shows favor to him, and says, ‘Release him from going down to the pit, I have found an atonement.
 Let his flesh become fresher than a child’s, let him return to the days of his youth.’
 (Job 33:23-25)

 This deliverance, however, requires a mediator, a messenger mal’ach, to vouch for a man’s uprightness, who will plead his case before the Judge in opposition to the destroying angels.
 This interceding angel will do everything to prevent man from going down to the pit, because he has found a ransom for him to return him to the days when he was walking uprightly.
 This the mediating angel does by prayers until the Judge rules in favor of the man and restores his righteousness.
+This course of Elihu’s thought does not lead us to the understanding of thinking of mal’ach as a human messenger of God, although mal’ach, meaning a messenger, could be a human.
+But here mal’ach appears in opposition to the heavenly angels of destruction, not merely as a declarer of the conditions of the deliverance, but as a mediator of the deliverance itself.
+This messenger (angel) of YHVH we find in Zec 3:1 where he is defending Yehoshua the high priest.

 And he showed me Yehoshua the high priest standing before the angel of Yehovah and satan standing at his right hand to accuse him.
 And Yehovah said to satan: ‘Yehovah rebuke you, O satan, yea, Yehovah that has chosen Jerusalem rebuke you; is not this man a brand plucked out of the fire?’
 (Zec 3:1)